iOS checklist peek

 And that’s pretty much it.
 I have not used this for anything yet.
 Just thought it was an interesting discovery.

-You can have your friend as your accomplice to reveal the info since they have full access do that note.
-Or if you want to be sneaky and use a borrowed phone, and somehow share the note with yourself, and then somehow un-share it after you’re done.
+If you want to be sneaky and use a borrowed phone, and somehow share the note with yourself, and then somehow un-share it after you’re done.
 You can remove yourself after you’re done, but the note on their phone would still indicate that it was shared.
 So, if there was a way to remove that, then that would be pretty nifty.